Similarity surfaces, connections, and the measurable Riemann mapping theorem: Proofs

 Before entering in a fully detailed argument, let us give an overview of the proof.

 The construction of \Cref{prop:hsol} starts from a collection of polygons and gluings.
-We will define a space $\Sconf$ of collections of strictly convex polygons up to $\C$-affine transform, which represent the possible geometric shapes that can take each of the polygons when they vary while remaining strictly convex.
+We will define a space $\Sconf$ of collections of strictly convex polygons up to $\C$-affine transform, which represents the possible geometric shapes that can take each of the polygons when they vary while remaining strictly convex.
 (For unbounded polygons, marked points are taken into account.)
-The space $\Sconf$ is a complex manifold, on which the construction can be carried out and yields in particular the points $z_k\in\hat\C$ and their associated residues $\res_k$.
+The space $\Sconf$ is a complex manifold.
+Given a point in this space, the construction can be carried out and yields in particular the points $z_k\in\hat\C$ and their associated residues $\res_k$.
 We already know by \Cref{lem:rh} that the $\res_k$ depend holomorphically on the polygons and marked points.

 In fact we will see that one can get from the construction not only the position of the points $z_k$ (up to an automorphism of $\hat\C$) but an element of the Teichmüller space $\cal T$ of the Riemann sphere $\hat \C$ with $m$ marked points.
 So we consider the map